ionathanch/ionathanch.github.io/_posts/2020-04-13-interesting-problems.md

   - logic
 ---

+{% katexmm %}

-This post is based on the observation that, in a variety of fields (e.g. logic, computics, mathematics, physics), while certain classes of problems can be parameterized by some natural number
+This post is based on the observation that, in a variety of fields (e.g. logic, computics, mathematics, physics), while certain classes of problems can be parameterized by some natural number $n$, it appears that the interesting problems―not so simple as to be trivial, but not so complex as to be unsolvable, undecidable, intractable, or nonexistent―always occur at small $n$.
+Below is a collection of such problems, describing at which $n$ they are interesting, and how so.
-<span class="katex"><span class="katex-html mathnormal mord">n</span></span>,
-it appears that the interesting problems―not so simple as to be trivial, but not so complex as to be unsolvable, undecidable, intractable, or nonexistent―always occur at small
-<span class="katex"><span class="katex-html mathnormal mord">n</span></span>.
-Below is a collection of such problems, describing at which
-<span class="katex"><span class="katex-html mathnormal mord">n</span></span>
-they are interesting, and how so.

 <!--more-->